 Game selection and backward compatibility

 Unlike the PS4, Sony’s next console will be backward compatible.
-At this point in time, we know this will mean it can play PS4 games in addition to its own library of titles, as well as PlayStation VR games.
+At this point, we know this will mean it can play PS4 games in addition to its own library of titles, as well as PlayStation VR games.
 It will also be backward compatible with the PlayStation VR headset supported by the PS4, but this doesn’t mean we won’t also get a new VR headset down the line.

 The company is said to be working on a project called “GameCore” that will help streamline the game development process for Microsoft’s gaming consoles and PC platform.
 It seems the goal here is to make it easier for developers to create games for Microsoft’s consoles that can be more easily brought to, or are even inherently compatible with, Windows PCs.

 Sony has only revealed one game coming to the PS5, the melee combat game Godfall, with its focus still on releasing games like The Last of Us: Part II, Ghost of Tsushima, and Death Stranding for PS4.
 However, it’s possible that these games will be cross-generation releases, or have ports for the PS5 at a later date.